A girl can never have too much chocolate – Godiva Truffles and Harveys Pedro Ximenez:

 What to drink with our truffles?
 I’m no expert at wine and chocolate pairing but these are rich truffles than for me need a full bodied accompaniment.
 I’ve been sipping on a little Harveys PX – a wonderful Pedro Ximenez sherry.
 If you’ve never tried PX before, prepare to be amazed at the rich chocolate and liquorice flavours.
 As an accompaniment to chocolate it is perhaps only for the sweet toothed.
 But it also works very well poured over vanilla ice-cream.
 I might even try adding a little to a chocolate based dessert or cake!
 And I am going to try some at Christmas with mince pies too.
 It’s classified as a Very Old Rare Sherry, with an average age of at least 30 years and is blended in Jerez in Southern Spain.

 The Truffes Signature range starts at £15.50 for a box of nine truffles.
-Check the Godiva website to order online or find them at Harrods, Selfridges or in their own stores on Regent Street, Fenchurch Street or Covent Garden,
+Find them at Harrods, Selfridges or in their own stores on Regent Street, Fenchurch Street or Covent Garden,

 Harveys VORS Pedro Ximénez (50cl RRP £21.76) is available from Waitrose, Booths and TheDrinkShop.com.